RagnarB83/ash-documentation/docs/job-types.rst

 - An interface to the PyBerny optimization program (https://github.com/jhrmnn/pyberny) is available that allows efficient optimization in redundant internal coordinates.
 No frozen atoms or constraints are available currently.
 PyBerny requires installation via pip.

-- The **recommended** optimizer is geomeTRIC (https://github.com/leeping/geomeTRIC) for which there is an Ash interface. geomeTRIC allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
-Supports constraints as well as frozen atoms and the "ActiveRegion" feature inside Ash allows definition of an active region that aids QM/MM optimization (where most atoms are frozen).
+- The **recommended** optimizer is geomeTRIC (https://github.com/leeping/geomeTRIC) for which there is full-featured Ash interface. geomeTRIC allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
+Supports constraints as well as frozen atoms natively.
+Furthermore, the "ActiveRegion" feature inside Ash allows definition of an active region that allows efficient QM/MM optimization of a large system (where most atoms are frozen).

 .. code-block:: python